 How we go about lure fishing in dirty water

 Lure Fishing For Bass in Dirty Water.
-First off, it really depends on how dirty the water is for lure fishing.
-Coming from Kent (probably some of the worst clarity in the country) we really have to draw the line when it comes to fishing dirty water.
-Before we get into lures and tactics, stuff like that I want to make a few things clear.
+First off, it depends on how dirty the water is for lure fishing.
+Coming from Kent (probably some of the worst clarity in the country), we really have to draw the line regarding fishing dirty water.
+Before we get into lures and tactics, stuff like that, I want to make a few things clear.

 Amazingly, this seems like a stupid question.
 However, the fishing never seems to be the same when the water is like mud.
-Incidentally, could this down to our lures choice.
-Of course, bass still hunts when the water is dirty, they must do.
-They would definitely starve around our way if they couldn’t.
-Fish obviously have a sense of smell.
-We know this from sharks when fisherman use chum to attract them to their boats, or wherever they’re fishing.
+Incidentally, could this be down to our lures choice?
+Of course, the bass still hunts when the water is dirty, they must do so.
+They would starve around our way if they couldn’t.
+Fish have a sense of smell.
+We know this from sharks when fishermen use chum to attract them to their boats or wherever they’re fishing.
 Freshwater angler uses ground bait to attract fish to a certain area.
-But really, can still see if the water is dirty to feed?
+But really, can you still see if the water is dirty to feed?

-Firstly, I’m no marine biologist by no means.
-I have just done some research and put into words because I am interested in and DO NOT KNOW the answers.
+Firstly, I’m no marine biologist by any means.
+I have just done some research and put it into words because I am interested in it and DO NOT KNOW the answers.

-Realistically, we all know that fish have an amazing vision in clear water that’s how they spot our lures.
-Apparently, fish can see up to 100 feet, which sounds great but really how do scientists really know.
-Besides, there are thousands upon thousands of different species of fish in the ocean they all must have different fields of vision.
+Realistically, we all know that fish have an amazing vision in clear water; that’s how they spot our lures.
+Fish can see up to 100 feet, which sounds great, but how do scientists know?
+Besides, there are thousands upon thousands of different fish species in the ocean; they all must have different fields of vision.

 In the visible spectrum, sunlight has all the colours.
-Out of all the light colours, red has the longest wavelength, but the least energy in the visible spectrum.
-However, violet has the most energy at the other end of the scale to red.
+Out of all the light colours, red has the longest wavelength but the least energy in the visible spectrum.
+However, violet has the most energy at the other end of the scale to the colour red.
 The order is; red, orange, yellow, green, blue, and violet.
 So this means wavelength reduces from red to violet.

-Now then when the red to blue decreases, so the ability of light also decreases to penetrate water.
-Interesting enough, this must be why some headlights have a red light.
-Therefore the red light must be harder for our bass to see. lol, I knew there must be a logical explanation for that somewhere.
+When the red to blue decreases, the ability of light also decreases to penetrate water.
+Interestingly enough, this must be why some headlights have a red light.
+Therefore the red light must be harder for our bass to see.
+Lol, I knew there must be a logical explanation for that somewhere.
 I have a red light on one of my headlights.
 Still, better keep your lights away from that water when fishing for bass.
 IMO.

 Different lenses, although similar to the human eye

-Fishes eyes are quite similar to our own eyes in the way they are made up.
-However, the fishes lense are much more rounded and thicker than the likes of us human beings.
-What this means is that the fishes more rounded lenses give them a better peripheral vision.
-Fish have better vision in low light because they can focus light on their retinas, because of the more rounded lense.
+Fish’s eyes are quite similar to our own eyes in the way they are made up.
+However, the fish’s lenses are much more rounded and thicker than the likes of us human beings.
+What this means is that the fish’s more rounded lenses give them better peripheral vision.
+Fish have better vision in low light because they can focus light on their retinas because of the more rounded lens.

-Interesting enough, fish can not see very well in dirty water.
+Interestingly enough, fish can not see very well in dirty water.
 For a fish, it’s a bit like us driving our car around in the thick fog.
-Ultimately, a fishes vision is only a couple of inches in dirty water.
+Ultimately, a fish’s vision is only a couple of inches in dirty water.
 Amazing right, how do they eat?
-Is this why the lure fishing is so crap when the water is like mud.
-However, we still catch fish bait fishing on rod and line so then the answer is it must be down to scent.
-But surely crabs and fish don’t really smell when they are alive, so there must be something else.
+Is this why lure fishing is so crap when the water is like mud.
+However, we still catch fish bait fishing on rod and line, so the answer must be down to scent.
+But surely crabs and fish don’t smell when they are alive, so there must be something else.

-Fish have a unique way of dealing with ‘lack of light’ meaning they do not always rely on vision, they rely on their lateral line, sound and sense of smell.
-The lateral line can detect all sort of activity in the water.
+Fish have a unique way of dealing with ‘lack of light’, meaning they do not always rely on vision; they rely on their lateral line, sound and sense of smell.
+The lateral line can detect all sorts of activity in the water.
 For instance: pressure, vibration and movement.

-There are some major factors that determine the clarity of our water.
-Some of those factors are wind, rain, algae this also depends on what time of year it is.
+Some major factors determine the clarity of our water.
+Some of those factors are wind, rain, and algae; this also depends on what time of year it is.
 The winter months are in particular known for the dirty water all around the UK.
-However round our way Kent it can be dirty nearly all the time.
-In fact conditions for clear water can be a tales of two cities.
+However, around our way, Kent, it can be dirty nearly all the time.
+Conditions for clear water can be tales of two cities.